OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:27

-When she heard about Jesus, she came up behind Him in the crowd and touched His cloak,
+When she heard about Jesus, she approached Him from behind in the crowd and touched His cloak,

 ## Mark 5:28

-because she thought, “If I just touch His clothes, I will be healed.”
+thinking, “If I merely touch His clothes, I will be healed.”

 ## Mark 5:29

-Immediately her bleeding stopped and she felt in her body that she was freed from her suffering.
+Instantly, her bleeding ceased and she felt in her body that she was relieved from her suffering.

 ## Mark 5:30